tom-jj-G/KeplerExoplanets/README.md

 Project DB files of note:
 - The DB & table definition SQL files are in the project Database folder.
 - The source CSV file is in the project Resources folder.
+- The source file was copied from this kaggle source - https://www.kaggle.com/nasa/kepler-exoplanet-search-results?select=cumulative.csv

 Use the PG Admin Import/Export tool to import the CSV file.
 An initial load resulted in the following outcome: